Skip to main content

 How to choose a good dependent variable

 Pinpointing a good dependent variable is more complex than it sounds.
-You're often contending with several above-par variables, leaving you spoilt for choice.
-Other times, the research context is way too complex and gives nothing away.
+You’re often weighing several solid candidates.
+Other times, the research context is complex and gives nothing away.

 How stable is the variable?

-A dependent variable is only half as good as the stability and consistency of its output.
-A high-quality variable yields the same outcome irrespective of how often you repeat the experiment.
+A dependent variable is only as good as the stability and consistency of its output.
+A high-quality variable yields the same outcome no matter how often you repeat the experiment.

 To arrive at accurate conclusions, you must maintain the same conditions, experimental manipulations, and participants from start to finish.